 - Computerized tomography scan: This is also called a CT or CAT scan.
 A special x-ray machine uses a computer to take pictures of your child's clavicle.
 He may be given dye before the pictures are taken.
 The dye is usually given in his vein (IV).
-The dye may help your child's caregiver see the pictures better.
+The dye may help your child's healthcare provider see the pictures better.
 People who are allergic to iodine or shellfish (lobster, crab, or shrimp) may be allergic to some dyes.
-Tell your child's caregiver if he is allergic to iodine or shellfish, or if he has other allergies or medical conditions.
+Tell your child's healthcare provider if he is allergic to iodine or shellfish, or if he has other allergies or medical conditions.

 - Magnetic resonance imaging scan: This test is also called an MRI.
 An MRI uses magnetic waves to take pictures of your child's clavicle, chest bone, and shoulder areas.
 During an MRI, pictures are taken of his bones, muscle, joints, or blood vessels.
 He will need to lie still during an MRI.
 Never enter the MRI room with an oxygen tank, watch, or any other metal objects.
 This may cause serious injury.

 - X-rays: Your child may need x-rays of his clavicle, chest bone, and shoulder to check for broken bones or other problems.
 X-rays of both his injured and uninjured clavicles may be taken.

 - Splint or sling: Your child may need to wear a splint or sling to allow his clavicle to heal.

 - Surgery: A severe clavicle fracture may need surgery to return the bones to their normal position.
 A metal plate with screws may be used to help hold the bones in place.